dotnet/roslynator/docs/HowToCustomizeAnalyzers.md

 ### 1) Create your own ruleset file

-* Skip this step if you already have one
+* Skip this step if you already have one.
 * Go to Solution Explorer - Solution - Project - References - Analyzers - Open Active Rule Set.
 * Modify rule set.
 * Save rule set (this will create a new file **ProjectName.ruleset** in your project folder.